My Pool Maintenance Schedule with Printable Checklist

 Weekly pool cleaning tasks

-If you can, then you should do this either before anyone goes in for a swim or at least an hour after the last swim.
-This is mainly because the swimmers will disturb any dirt in the pool which will now be floating in suspension in the pool water.
+If you can, you should do this before anyone goes in for a swim or at least an hour after the last swim.
+This is mainly because the swimmers will disturb any dirt in the pool, which will now be floating in suspension in the pool water.
 That dirt should be allowed to settle on the bottom so you can vacuum it up, so allow an hour or so if possible.

 Weekly pool maintenance tasks